Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Skills are cheap.
 Passion is priceless.”

-Vaynerchuk is the author of Jab, Jab, Jab, Right Hook, an entrepreneur and angel investor.
-He focuses on winning, personal branding, social media and storytelling,
+Vaynerchuk is the author of Jab, Jab, Jab, Right Hook, CEO of VaynerMedia, and an angel investor.
+He focuses on winning, personal branding, social media, and storytelling.

 Erik Wahl